15 Jul Benjamin Franklin’s Religion & Jesus of Nazareth

-Continuing with The Living Hour’s month-long series on the Founding Fathers’ reflections on God, Christianity, and Religion, we move today to some commentary from that SBNR Progressive Christian Benjamin Franklin.
+Continuing with our series on the Founding Fathers Religion and their reflections on God, and Christianity, we move today to some commentary from that Progressive Christian and inventor Benjamin Franklin.
 The following passage is taken from a letter Franklin wrote to the reverend Ezra Stile in 1790, when Franklin was 84 years old, and Stile was serving as president of Yale College.
 Here we find Franklin discussing his perspectives on religion and the significance of Jesus of Nazareth.

 Considering Franklin is 84, it is especially interesting to note his statement that this is the first time he has been questioned about his religious beliefs.
 True to form, Ben Franklin’s answers reveal the reasonable common sense approach that the candle-maker’s son took towards life, as well as the calm and good-natured temperament for which he was well-known.